 - In the middle are the moderate risks (yellow).
 These risks typically need to be monitored, but still may not require action unless they relate to safety.

 - The upper right section (red) of the chart has the high severity, high likelihood risks.
 These risks must be addressed with control measures as soon as possible.

 One of the major benefits of the Risk Matrix is that it provides a simple diagram of risk rankings that can quickly be understood.
 It is an excellent tool for presenting risks to upper management in a way the effectively communicates the need to address certain risks.
 Keep in mind, though, that a risk matrix alone is not a good decision making tool.
 It only provides guidance on which risks need to be addressed.

 Risk communication is an ongoing and interactive process, in which risk-related information is shared between the decision-makers and other stakeholders.
 ISO 31000 addresses the need for an effective risk communication system.
 Clear and accurate risk communication is needed while developing a risk management plan, and it is essential for communicating that plan to others.

 While ISO 31000 does not include specific communication requirements, there are many laws and standards that do.
 Knowing the requirements of these laws and standards is essential.
 For example, OSHA's Hazard Communication Standard (HCS) requires Safety Data Sheets and labeling that provides information about chemical hazards.

 A key component of risk communication is the use of signs and labels to provide information visually.
-For example, with a DuraLabel 9000 large format printer, extra large, high visibility labels can be made for chemical storage drums.
-The DuraLabel 9000 also can make warning signs for enclosures, labels with equipment operating instructions, and large format signs with safety and hazard information.
+For example, with a DuraLabel Kodiak large-format printer, extra large, high visibility labels can be made for chemical storage drums.

-Learn more about the DuraLabel 9000, as well as the complete family of DuraLabel printers and tough-tested supplies, by calling 888.326.9244 today.
+Learn more about the DuraLabel Kodiak, as well as the complete line of DuraLabel printers and tough-tested supplies, by calling 888-326-9244.